Skip to main content

 Current scope notes:

-• Sync is limited to a single local folder and a single Databricks workspace folder.
+• Sync is limited to a single local folder/workspace folder pair or one local/workspace file pair.

 • File and folder discovery is not recursive.